SL-F1

 Camera Socket

-The 14 Pin Camera socket is known as a Sony K-connector.
+The 14 Pin Camera socket found on the side of the unit is known as a Sony K-connector.
 Details of the pin connections are available online.
+A MIC connector is also available.

 Multi-Connector